 Oasis has over 300 masternodes on the blockchain.
 They are responsible for facilitating coin swaps on the network and voting during proposal periods on Discord.
 Masternodes need to stake 285XOS and run a VPS.

 Lastly, the blockchain has a block speed of 60 seconds and a confirmation time of 6 blocks.
-The blockchain runs on 2 layers, so transactions are much faster than other blockchains.
+The blockchain runs on two layers, so transactions are much faster than other blockchains.

 The Oasis team used the Xevan algorithm to pre-mine 603,720 XOS crypto.
 They facilitated a 1:1 coin swap from v2 to v3 in September 2021.
 XOS is now fully PoS.
 After the development team completed work on the new Oasis blockchain, they sent 12 130 XOS crypto to a burn address.